The Popular Selling Whiskey Brands and Logos in the USA

 Four Roses Bourbon

 The beautiful legend associated with this whisky’s name attracts potential buyers, and its pleasant taste turns them into regular customers.
 Once, an ardent young man fell in love with a beautiful girl.
 She was capricious and did not pay attention to his suffering.
 However, after persistent courtship, she still agreed to dance with him at a ball on one condition: the lover had to weave a belt of roses and present it to her at the party.
 The young man wove it and, for four days, replaced the wilted roses so that the jewelry looked fresh and beautiful at the ball.
-This act caught the attention of his beloved, and he eventually married her.
+This act caught his beloved’s attention, and he eventually married her.

 Jack Daniel’s Tennessee Whiskey